dantrevino/dantrevino.github.com/_posts/2009-08-08-sigh-mono-noise.markdown

 title: "*sigh* mono noise"
 wordpress_url: http://wrevolution.org/?p=320
 ---
-I didnt use to hate mono, butÂ every timeÂ Jo Shields talks i edge closer in that direction. Â Insulting people while chiding them for insulting people is inane. Â Hiding the insult behind sarcasmÂ isn'tÂ very creative or particularly intelligent.
+I didnt use to hate mono, but every time Jo Shields talks i edge closer in that direction.
+Insulting people while chiding them for insulting people is inane.
+Hiding the insult behind sarcasm isn't very creative or particularly intelligent.

-I respect your contributions to Debian and Ubuntu. Â You're already making your case by contributing to a better user experience.Â Â How about you take your own advice and quit contributing to the noise?
+I respect your contributions to Debian and Ubuntu.
+You're already making your case by contributing to a better user experience.
+How about you take your own advice and quit contributing to the noise?

-And FWIW, there is already a quite popular Ubuntu-based distro that is mono free. Â Its called Kubuntu.
+And FWIW, there is already a quite popular Ubuntu-based distro that is mono free.
+Its called Kubuntu.